 Olga Tokarczuk, two of whose books have been reviewed previously on this Blog in their English translations published by Fitzcarraldo, has just been awarded the Nobel Prize for Literature.
-Here is an essay spun off from her work which I will include in my next book of essays, Between Remembering and Forgetting:
+Here is an essay spun off from her work which I include in my book of essays, Between Remembering and Forgetting (published 15 February 2020):

 The Polish writer Olga Tokarczuk loves obscure facts and strange little stories which are not just the stuff of competitive quizzes but capable of setting our minds racing.
 Thus at page 109 in the English translation of her novel Flights, she tells us that